Yespo-CDP/yespo-opencart/readme.md

 ### 1. API Key Validation & Initialization
 * **Method:** `GET /api/v1/account/info`
 * **Trigger:** User enters the API Key in the module settings and clicks "Synchronize".
 * **Happy Flow:** The API returns account metadata including `orgId` and `organisationName`.
-The module saves these credentials to OpenCart's settings, updates the UI to confirm the connection, and triggers the `Add api key success` log.
+The module saves these credentials to OpenCart's settings, updates the UI to confirm the connection, and triggers the success log.
 * **Error Handling:** If validation fails (e.g., 401 Unauthorized), the synchronization halts immediately.
-The UI displays an error to the admin, and the system records an `Add api key error` in the dedicated integration log.
+The UI displays an error to the admin, and the system records an error in the dedicated integration log.

 **UI Process Flow & Auto-Recovery Mechanism:**
 Once the API key is successfully validated, the frontend interface orchestrates a fully automated setup sequence: